 Transactional exposures arise from administrative and other expense in currencies other than the Group's presentational currency (Sterling).
 The Group enters in to forward foreign exchange contracts and foreign exchange swaps to mitigate the exchange rate risk for certain foreign currency payables and receipts.
-The forward currency contracts and swaps are measured at fair value, which is determined using valuation techniques that utilise observable inputs.
-The key inputs used in valuing the derivatives are the forward exchange rates for GBP AUD and GBP EUR.
-On 30 June 2022 the fair value of the foreign currency contracts was an asset of Enil (2021-£6,469,000) and a Lability of Enil (2021-£143,000).
+The forward currency contracts and swaps are measured at fair value, which is determined using valuation techniques that ut like observable inputs.
+The key inputs used in valuing the derivatives are the forward exchange rates for GBP AUD and GBP:EUR.
+On 30 June 2022 the fair value of the foreign currency contracts was an asset of Enil (2021, £6,469,000) and a liability of £n (2021, £143,000).